Every IIFYM follower will at one point or another have to adjust their macros. Learning how to do this on your own is key to your success.

 Fun Fact: Before, I mentioned protein requiring the most energy to digest.
 Carbs require the second most.
 And fats require the least.
 So, if you ever need a “diet break” it is best to overeat on protein and carbs instead of anything else.
 These buffalo chicken baked potatoes are perfect for that!

 When adjusting your macros, you should have a base set of numbers to go off of.

 - Depending on your goals, either reduce or increase your calories by about 100 calories to start.

 - Make sure your fats are set to 30% of your new calorie goal.
 They should only change slightly.

 - The rest of your calories will come from carbs.

 - Wait 2 weeks before adjusting again (if needed).

-The only reason you should ever need to adjust your macros is if your current numbers are no longer working for you.
+The only reason you should ever need to adjust your macros is if your current numbers are no longer working for you which means you hit a plateau.
 This could either be because you changed goals or you changed body composition.